Classics: Fat Larry’s Band – Act Like You Know (WMOT)

 This could pretty well be the most famous jam ever released on Philadelphia-based label WMOT Records at the end.
 With the main reason being that so many people sampled it, beginning with De La Soul back in 1991 on the memorable ‘Ring, Ring, Ring’.

 Weird though as to how, despite its similarities with The Whatnauts‘ ‘Help Is On The Way’, no credit has been given to them.
-I’d tend to see ‘Act Like You Know’ as an extrapolation of the latter.
+I’d tend to see ‘Act Like You Know’ as an interpolation of the latter.
 Borrowing the same groove, it received a brilliant reorchestration around a fatter bassline with infectious horn parts.
-Meanwhile Freddie Campbell (Fatback) and Terry Price definitely rock vocally speaking.
+Meanwhile Freddie Campbell (Fatback) and Terry Price definitely rocked vocally speaking.

 “Act Like You Know, this is your way to shine…”.
 Something FLB pretty much still does, more than 35 years after the release of this joint which has influenced so many artists.
 From De La Soul (‘Ring, Ring, Ring’) to Deni Hines (‘It’s Alright’ as remixed by D-Influence).
 Not to mention Beverley Knight (‘Greatest Day’).

 – Singer, drummer, producer Larry James gave birth to Fat Larry’s Band back in the mid-70’s in Philadelphia, PA.
 Consisting of Larry La Bes (bass), Douglas Jones (sax), Alfonso Smith (percussion), Ted Cohen (guitar) along with Freddie Campbell and Terry Price (vocals), they released most of their albums on WMOT/Fantasy Records.